Automatic scaling

 In a Managed Service for Kubernetes cluster, three types of automatic scaling are available:

 - Cluster autoscaling (Cluster Autoscaler).
-Managed Service for Kubernetes monitors the load on the nodes and modifies the number of nodes within specified limits as required.
+Managed Service for Kubernetes monitors the load on the nodes and updates the number of nodes within specified limits as required.

-- Horizontal Pod Autoscaler (Horizontal Pod Autoscaler).
-Kubernetes dynamically changes the number of pods running on each node of the group.
+- Horizontal pod scaling (Horizontal Pod Autoscaler).
+Kubernetes dynamically changes the number of pods running on each node in the group.

 - Vertical pod scaling (Vertical Pod Autoscaler).
 When load increases, Kubernetes allocates additional resources to each pod within established limits.